hollowphoton/Venture/README.md

 # Venture
-A set of three choose your own adventure games
+A fully dynamic choose your own adventure book game.

+This game is built to handle XML/images for any book in the popular series dynamically, without the need for additional coding.